Ashtanga Yoga & Ayurveda Workshop

 Secure payment by credit card

-Only half of the sum paid will be returned for cancellations made 8 to 20 days before the workshop.
+Only half of the sum paid will be returned 8 to 20 days before the workshop.

 Sum paid is non-refundable 7 days before the workshop.